Circle actions on four dimensional almost complex manifolds with discrete fixed point sets: Proofs of Theorems , , and

+\begin{proof}[\textbf{Proof of Theorem \ref{t11}}] Let the circle act effectively on a 4-dimensional compact almost complex manifold $M$ with a discrete fixed point set.
+By Lemma \ref{graphequal}, there exists a labeled directed multigraph $\Gamma$ describing $M$ that is admissible and effective and satisfies the equal modulo property.
+By Theorem \ref{Textend}, $\Gamma$ is obtained from a 2-regular admissible semi-free multigraph followed by a combination of the 4 operations in Theorem \ref{t11}.

-By Theorem \ref{t21}, the Todd genus of $M$ is equal to the number of fixed points of index 0.
-Since the 4 operations in Theorem \ref{t11} do not reduce the number of fixed points (vertices) of index 0, it follows that $\textrm{Todd}(M)=\sum_{j=1}^k T(\Gamma_j)$.
+By Theorem \ref{t21}, the Todd genus of $M$ is equal to the number of fixed points of index 0, which is equal to the number $T(\Gamma)$ of vertices of $\Gamma$ of index 0.

-The proof above has also proved the last claim of Theorem \ref{t11} that given any 2-regular labeled directed multigraph $\Gamma$ constructed from a 2-regular semi-free multigraph followed by the 4 operations in Theorem \ref{t11}, there exists a 4-dimensional compact connected almost complex manifold $M$ equipped with a circle action having a discrete fixed point set that is described by $\Gamma$. \end{proof}
+We prove the last claim of Theorem \ref{t11}.
+Let $\Gamma$ be a multigraph obtained from a 2-regular admissible semi-free multigraph followed by a combination of the 4 operations in Theorem \ref{t11}.
+By Lemma \ref{extendcombine}, $\Gamma$ extends to $\mathbb{Z}^2$.
+Then the last claim follows from Proposition \ref{p37}. \end{proof}